richardjkendall/pam-dynamo/README.md

 * configurable AWS region, DynamoDB table and 'realm' all from the pam.d file
 * passwords are hashed using SHA3-256
+* passwords are optionally salted with a user specific salt
 * configurable caching to a local sqlite3 database to increase response time and reduce AWS calls
 * logging to Syslog
 * packaged as a Docker image for further use (based on Ubuntu 18.04 LTS 'bionic')